-The JAC Annual Report for 2021/22 confirmed that the JAC remains satisfied that the Commissioner and the Chief Constable can be assured that the control, risk and governance position for 2021/22 remained appropriate despite the significant challenges resulting from responding to the Coronavirus pandemic.
+The JAC Annual Report for 2021/22 confirmed that the JAC remains satisfied that the Commissioner and the Chief Constable can be assured that the control, risk and governance position for 2021/22 remained appropriate.

 Independent Ethics Committee:

 This was jointly established by the Commissioner and the Chief Constable in April 2015, following the introduction of the Code of Ethics by the College of Policing in 2014.
 It is comprised of a minimum of five independent members as well a representative of the OPCC, Force's Chief Officer Team, police officers and police staff.
 The Independent Ethics Committee provides advice, support and assistance concerning ethical challenges arising from operational, administrative or organisational matters facing Gwent Police.
 The Code of Ethics has remained unchanged since 2014, however the College of Policing is currently consulting on an update to the Code of Ethics and members of Gwent Police Ethics Committee have shared their views with the College.